Mumps

 0*

-A line graph showing the crude rate and five year moving average of Mumps by year within the Health Unit region between 2015 and 2024
+a line graph showing the crude rate and five year moving average of Mumps by year within the Health Unit region between 2016 and 2025

-Exclude from childcare, school, work, or group activities for 5 days after parotid (salivary glands located between the ear and jaw) swelling appears.
+Exclude from childcare, school, work, or group activities for five days after parotid (salivary glands located between the ear and jaw) swelling appears.

 Follow the direction of your healthcare provider, public health case manager, or occupational health at your workplace.